 Type of Design Services

-Brand identity and logo design carries higher IP infringement risk than general layout work.
-Packaging design, advertising campaigns, and work involving licensed imagery also increase professional liability exposure.
-Designers offering print production management face additional risk from production errors.
+Brand identity and logo work carries higher IP infringement exposure than general layout or typesetting.
+Packaging design, advertising campaigns and projects using licensed imagery also increase professional liability risk.

 💰